kmhari/mcp-simple/README.md

 User: "Yes, install the filesystem and git servers"
 Claude: [uses install-mcp-server tool with confirmed: true for each server]
 Result: Servers installed to .mcp.json with success confirmation

+**Recommended Workflow (Prompt-First Approach):**
+1. Start with analyze-tech-stack prompt for guided analysis
+2. LLM extracts keywords from user's project description
+3. Use recommend-mcp-servers tool with extracted keywords
+4. Use confirm-installation prompt for user approval
+5. Install servers one-by-one with install-mcp-server tool

 User: "Help me analyze my React project thoroughly"
 Claude: [uses analyze-tech-stack prompt with comprehensive depth]